-Houseparty has proven itself to be a force to be reckoned with as it continues to redefine the social media landscape.
+Houseparty is a force to be reckoned with as it continues to redefine the social media landscape.
 Despite Facebook and Snapchat’s 2 billion and 173 million users (respectively), the video group chat app is shaking up the industry with just 20 million users.
 These social media giants are now playing catch up to Houseparty as they fall behind in what truly matters, engagement.

 What’s their secret?